EnterpriseDB/tpa/docs/index.md

 ### Extensible through Ansible

-In most cases, you can make the necessary changes to your cluster by editing the config.yml file and running the provision/deploy/test cycle.
+TPAexec supports a variety of configuration options, so you can do a lot just by editing config.yml and re-running the provision/deploy/test cycle.
+Should you need to go beyond what is already implemented, you can write [hook scripts](tpaexec-hooks.md) to extend the deployment process.

-Should you need to go beyond what is already implemented in TPAexec, the full range of Ansible functionality is at your disposal at every stage.
+This mechanism places the full range of Ansible functionality at your disposal during every stage of the deployment.
+For example, any tasks in ``hooks/pre-deploy.yml`` will be executed before the main deployment;

-In general, you should be able to implement any changes you need through the include-hook mechanism in TPAexec.
-For example, if you create a file named ``hooks/pre-deploy.yml`` in your cluster directory, the tasks in it will be run before the normal deployment tasks; and likewise for the post-deploy.yml hook.
+and there are also post-deploy and many other hooks.

 ### Cluster management